-Mark Yohalem is of counsel with Munger, Tolles & Olson.
+Mark Yohalem is a partner with Munger, Tolles & Olson.
 His practice is focused on complex litigation and appeals.

-Mr. Yohalem joined Munger Tolles in 2016, having served most recently as the Deputy Chief of Appeals at the U.S. Attorney’s Office for the Central District of California, where he argued more than 30 appeals, twice before en banc panels.
+Mr. Yohalem joined Munger Tolles in 2016 after serving as the Deputy Chief of Appeals at the U.S. Attorney’s Office for the Central District of California.
+In that role, he argued more than 30 appeals, twice before en banc panels.
 In addition, he tried cases before juries, including a public corruption case involving attempted extortion and the threat of perjured grand jury testimony.

 Mr. Yohalem has delivered lectures at the Supreme Court of Thailand and the U.S. Supreme Court, and he has taught courses on appellate advocacy, jury selection and sentencing at the National Advocacy Center and the U.S. Attorney’s Office.
 In recognition of his work, Mr. Yohalem has earned various commendations from the FBI, the Department of Defense, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Federal Bar Association.